davidemerson/nnix.com/content/projects/2024-09-cherubgyre.md

 +++

 # status
 My goal is to have a working alpha inside six months, the time it took [Andy Goldsworthy](https://www.glenstone.org/artist/andy-goldsworthy/) to complete “Boulder”, allegedly.
-I do not know if this is a long time or a short time, but surely there are [professionals](https://julianprairie.com) with strong opinions on the matter.
+I do not know if this is a long time or a short time, but surely there are professionals with strong opinions on the matter.
+This seems like a small stone hut of a project with a clay sphere inside, so I'm going with six months to alpha.

 The project started in earnest on 20 September 2024.

 As of 14 October 2024,
 - API development started
 - App wireframes at about 85%
+- Server development (AWS Lambda) started
-- AWS Lambda development started
+- Database development started
 - Rust code started merging into [repository](https://github.com/davidemerson/cherubgyre/)
+- Test pipeline and linters built

 # overview
 This is a repository of design notes for an application I'm building, slowly and in spare time.